MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 ## Get Detached Elements

 The **Get Detached Elements** button in the **Detached Elements** tool will find and display all of the detached elements on the page.
-To find detached elements in the demo application, complete the following steps.
+To find detached elements in the demo application, complete the following steps:

 1. Make sure you are in **Room 1** of the demo application.